dstanecki/dstanecki.github.io/_posts/2025-06-24-debugging-flannel-coreDNS.markdown

 #### **Cross-Node Pod Communication**

-After more troubleshooting than I would like to admit--disabling my Tailscale mesh network, rebooting my nodes, and testing connectivity in both directions--I realized that I had overlooked a crucial requirement: the Node firewall ports.
-I had missed port 8472/UDP for Flannel VXLAN which is mentioned in the k3s installation docs: https://docs.k3s.io/installation/requirements.
+After more troubleshooting than I would like to admit--disabling my Tailscale mesh network, rebooting my nodes, and testing connectivity in both directions--I realized that I had overlooked a crucial requirement: the Node firewall ports. **I had missed opening port 8472/UDP for Flannel VXLAN** which is mentioned in the k3s installation docs: [https://docs.k3s.io/installation/requirements](https://docs.k3s.io/installation/requirements).
 After opening this, I was able to ping my nodes from within a pod.

 #### **CoreDNS Debugging**